pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0130.md

 ## 👋 Goodbye IfLetStore, ForEachStore, SwitchStore, NavigationStackStore and navigation view modifiers!

-The Composable Architecture needed to maintain a whole zoo of tools, views, and view modifiers in order to make SwiftUI work with the library, _and_ for state to be observed in the most minimal way possible.
-But now that observation happens automatically, and is based on what state is accessed, we can completely get rid of those tools.
+Historically, the Composable Architecture needed to maintain a whole zoo of tools, views, and view modifiers in order to make SwiftUI work with the library, _and_ for state to be observed in the most minimal way possible.
+But now that observation happens automatically, and is based on what state is accessed in the view, we can completely get rid of those tools.

 For example, to derive a `Store` to an optional child domain, one would previously use the `IfLetStore` helper view.
 But now one can simply use a vanilla Swift `if let` statement: